 So what road was the Zodiac describing from his vantage point, allowing him to view this directional movement of traffic.

-There was elevation in the park, but his view would also have been masked by trees.
-This display on Google Maps shows part of the Arguello Boulevard masked by trees, but a little further on it opens up.
-This section of Arguello Boulevard frees itself from the tree line and heads from south to north west just as the Zodiac stated on the Bus Bomb Letter.
+There was elevation in the park- but his view would also have been masked by trees.
+This image on Google Maps shows part of the Arguello Boulevard masked by trees, however, a little further on it opens up.
+This section of Arguello Boulevard frees itself from the tree line and heads from south to north west, just as the Zodiac stated in the 'Bus Bomb' letter.
 So all that is left for us to do is pinpoint his location, allowing him to clearly view this area.
 The police would certainly have focused on this area, as it was not only a key entrance to the park but also an area of dense growth, availing many possibilities to escape into.
-So lets travel back to the entrance to the park from Spruce Street.
+So let us travel back to the entrance to the park from Spruce Street.

 After viewing the police to the west, including any scent dogs, he may have cut his losses.
-He couldn't head west, he surely wouldn't have re-entered West Pacific Avenue or Jackson Street, the sensible option appears to head eastwards toward Cow Hollow or the Marina District, but bearing in mind he may have been covered in blood, is it possible he lived in a house backing onto the park or more likely had his vehicle parked here, affording him a distinct separation from the Presidio Heights area.
-Or was the Zodiac Killer a liar and was never in the park.
-I'm not so sure anymore.
+He couldn't head west, and he surely wouldn't have re-entered West Pacific Avenue or Jackson Street, so the sensible option available to him, was to head eastwards toward Cow Hollow or the Marina District.
+But bearing in mind he may have been covered in blood, is it possible he lived in a house backing onto the park or likely had his vehicle parked here, affording him a distinct separation from the Presidio Heights area.
+Or was the Zodiac Killer a liar as Chief of Inspectors Martin Lee contended, and the Zodiac Killer was never in the park at all.